top of page

 AS-5.png

-Catering for students from Year 1 through to 8, we offer excellent teacher to pupil ratios and significant one to one support.
-We promote academic excellence in reading, writing and maths, however we believe learning should not be constrained to the four walls of the classroom and we provide our students with many opportunities for real life learning experiences outside of the classroom.
+Catering for students from Year 1 through to 8, and whilst promoting academic excellence, we do believe that learning should not be constrained to the four walls of the classroom.
+We are extremely fortunate to have an exciting environment on our doorstep.
+This provides our students with many opportunities for real life learning experiences outside of the classroom.

 One of the first things that strikes visitors to our school is the welcoming and positive atmosphere.
 Students are strongly encouraged to acknowledge and celebrate each other’s differences, and support each other’s weaknesses.
 We have an open door policy; parents and families are welcomed and encouraged to visit and share in their child’s learning at any time.